 We will use the notation $\lfloor P, g \rceil$ to denote an element of $\cQ_{W_g}\cdot\omega_g$, often suppressing the volume form where convenient.
 The volume form can be easily determined by $g$.
 We can form a basis of $\mathcal{A}_{W, G}$ using sums of the form

 where $g_i$ are the group elements in the same conjugacy class $[g]$ of $G$, and $P \in \cQ_{W_{g_i}}\cdot \omega_g$.

-The A-model can also be given a bigrading which in many cases is similar to the Hodge grading for Calabi-Yau manifolds.
-Since mirror symmetry for Calabi-Yau manifolds rotates the Hodge diamond, we expect a similar phenomenon for LG models.
+The A-model can also be given a bigrading which in many cases is similar to the Hodge grading for Calabi--Yau manifolds.
+Since mirror symmetry for Calabi--Yau manifolds rotates the Hodge diamond, we expect a similar phenomenon for LG models.
 In fact, we will see that the B-model also has a bigrading and that the bigrading is preserved by mirror symmetry under certain conditions.

-\begin{definition}[Mukai \cite{Mukai}] Let $G$ be a finite subgroup of the symmetry group of some nondegenerate quasihomogeneous polynomial in $\CC[x_1, \dots, x_N]$.
+\begin{Definition}[Mukai \cite{Mukai}] Let $G$ be a finite subgroup of the symmetry group of some nondegenerate quasihomogeneous polynomial in $\CC[x_1, \dots, x_N]$.
 We define the \emph{age} of $g \in G$ as

-where $\lambda_1, \dots, \lambda_N$ are the eigenvalues of $g$ and the branch of the logarithmic function for $z \in \CC^*$ is chosen to satisfy $0 \leq \text{log} (z) < 2 \pi i$.
-Notice that all eigenvalues of $g\in G$ satisfy $|\lambda|=1$, since $G$ has finite order. \end{definition}
+where $\lambda_1, \dots, \lambda_N$ are the eigenvalues of $g$ and the branch of the logarithmic function for $z \in \CC^*$ is chosen to satisfy $0 \leq \log (z) < 2 \pi {\rm i}$.
+Notice that all eigenvalues of $g\in G$ satisfy $|\lambda|=1$, since~$G$ has finite order. \end{Definition}

-\begin{example} For $g \in G^{diag}_W$, we can write $g=(a_1,\dots,a_N)$ additively.
-Then the age of $g$ is just $\sum_{j=1}^{N} a_j$, where $a_j$ is chosen so that $0\leq a_j<1$. \end{example}
+\begin{Example} For $g \in G^{\rm diag}_W$, we can write $g=(a_1,\dots,a_N)$ additively.
+Then the age of $g$ is just $\sum\limits_{j=1}^{N} a_j$, where $a_j$ is chosen so that $0\leq a_j<1$. \end{Example}